 Conversion from lead generation is more difficult as it needs a certain level of interest and trust for the brand.
 Site visitors are handing over contact information that the sales team will use for follow-up.
 Lead generation has no direct value to the conversions and unlike product purchases, asking for money is far different from asking for information.
-It is not certain whether visitors who gave out information will later on fall to a sales funnel.
+It is not certain whether visitors who gave out information will later on fall into a sales funnel.

-Email subscriptions is a more lined out version of lead generation.
+Email subscriptions are a more lined out version of lead generation.
 Instead of asking personal information, this approach only asks for email information that will be used for future email marketing campaigns.
 There’s not much hesitation giving email addresses as opposed to giving personal information.

 CRO is also helpful in identifying the website’s strengths and weaknesses.
 The lack of an optimization plan is detrimental to the business as it blindsides site owners into making new features that may or may not work.
-Content optimization is dependent on data, this empirical evidence reduces risks and saves valuable time.
+Content optimization is dependent on data; this empirical evidence reduces risks and saves valuable time.
 Aside from that, putting a content optimization plan pushes businesses to improve their website and the offered user experience.
 Changes based on data reduces friction and customers’ shopping anxiety.

 CRO is beneficial for businesses regardless of size and industry.
 Some of the common businesses that started using optimization are B2B, eCommerce, media publishing, travel companies, and other agencies.

 A B2B/SaaS business that uses lead generation to capture customers’ interests.
-They can direct visitors to the site, to gather information via surveys, sign-ups, forms, and convert them into repeat customers.
+They can direct visitors to the site to gather information via surveys, sign-ups, forms, and convert them into repeat customers.
 POSist is a SaaS-based restaurant management platform that uses CRO campaigns to identify their customers and their needs.
 The company tweaked its homepage, added more content, and made it conversion-centric.

 Shopping cart abandonment is a common problem for eCommerce platforms.
-According to Baymard Institute, about 69% of eCommerce visitors fill their shopping carts and later abandon them.
+According to the Baymard Institute, about 69% of eCommerce visitors fill their shopping carts and later abandon them.
 The reason a customer might abandon their cart can vary, but the most common factors are distractions, complex check-out processes, and hidden charges.
-PearlsOnly, an online jewelry store used CRO to improve its conversion rate.
+PearlsOnly, an online jewelry store, used CRO to improve its conversion rate.

-PlanetAmex.com gets thousands of site visits monthly and 91% of that are new visitors.
-The downside is that these people aren’t sticking to the website for a long time, they simply browse and leave.
+PlanetAmex.com gets thousands of site visits monthly, and 91% of that are new visitors.
+The downside is that these people aren’t sticking to the website for a long time; they simply browse and leave.
 The company used A/B testing and decided to improve its design, copy, and content.
 This resulted in a 48.4% increase in phone call conversions.

 Bizztravel Wintersport, a Dutch travel agency, also increased its conversion by up to 21% by offering simplified holiday destinations on its websites.
 They took out irrelevant contact and just kept the necessary information on the homepage.

 HubSpot is a marketing automation platform that allows users to create and customize pop-up forms without the need for coding.
 The platform is connected to HubSpot CRM to make reporting and transfer of data more efficient.
-This tool provides insights to the behavior of people who are already in the site’s database and prospects.
-The dashboard shows the conversion and the facets that site owners can optimize to improve the campaign.
+This tool provides insights on the behavior of people who are already in the site’s database and prospects.
+The dashboard shows the conversion and facets that site owners can optimize to improve the campaign.

 This tool offers more than just analytics.
 It allows users to create landing pages, sticky bars, and pop-ups.
 It also compares a company’s page to another to help business owners determine the healthy conversion rate that they should be aiming for.
 Included in the insights are the page’s loading time and whether the images take too much space.
 Unbounce costs $99/month.

 This tool is also good for A/B testing and customizing advanced CRO features.
 It is user-friendly that even beginners can easily start using it for scaling their tests.
-It is also one of the most private tools as it doesn’t store any personal data and only uses first-party cookies to avoid tracking digital footprints of the visitors.
+It is also one of the most secure tools as it doesn’t store any personal data and only uses first-party cookies to avoid tracking the digital footprints of the visitors.

 This is another behavior analytics tool that determines how users navigate in a site.
 It records data from heat maps, funnels, form analytics, and more.
-Typical analytics tools show the activities of users in the web page but Mouseflow shows the motivation of the users whenever they’re in the page.
+Typical analytics tools show users’ activities in the web page, but Mouseflow shows the users’ motivation whenever they’re on the page.
 It answers more of the why than the what.

 Conversion rate practices are crucial to businesses.
 These practices aim to influence user behavior and stir their interest.
-There is no standard practice and not all guidelines are true for all businesses.
+There is no standard practice, and not all guidelines are true for all businesses.
 Some approaches work for others, while some don’t.
 Site owners must rely on metrics and analytics to see which methods are effective for the website.

 Consumers go online because they want quick transactions.
-It cuts down travel time and falling in line, it allows them to spend their time on other activities.
-Shoppers expect efficiency and convenience and when that’s not given to them, they leave and look for faster options.
+It cuts down travel time and falling in line; it allows them to spend their time on other activities.
+Shoppers expect efficiency and convenience, and when that’s not given to them, they leave and look for faster options.
 Pew Research Center reports that 83% of US adults like to ask questions before buying something.
-They look at the FAQ page for their answers, they don’t go to the trouble of calling up customer representatives.
+They look at the FAQ page for their answers; they don’t go to the trouble of calling up customer representatives.
 Buyers prefer to communicate via messaging than calling.

 The checkout page is almost the end of the sales f and determines whether the conversion is complete or not.
 Even when visitors reach this part of the funnel, it’s still not a done deal. eCommerce retailers lose billions of dollars due to cart abandonment.
 This goes to show how many businesses fail to optimize their checkout pages.
 Retailers often don’t display extra costs for products until the checkout page.
 Shipping costs and other additional payments have to be reflected and displayed as a banner or next to the pricing details.
-This promotes transparency and other big brands using this approach have seen tremendous results.
+This promotes transparency, and other big brands using this approach have seen tremendous results.

 Amazon displays its shipping costs and terms below the items.
 Buyers immediately know how much they’re paying up for every item they purchase.
 They won’t feel deceived since they’ve seen the total cost beforehand.

 The technology is advancing, tests change and improve, metrics change, analytics change.
 This is increasingly apparent when it comes to mobile engagement.
 With billions of people stuck in their smartphones most hours of the day, many transactions are now made via the phone devices.
-More than half of the world’s traffic comes from mobile phones but still, this is a new frontier.
+More than half of the world’s traffic comes from mobile phones, but this is still a new frontier.
 Not all companies have optimized their sites for mobile and are losing some valuable traffic and conversion sources.

 The solution lies in budget allocation.
 Before deciding on a CRO campaign, an organization must analyze the return on investment from CRO.
 This includes checking out web pages for credibility, relevance, and motivation.
 It is also necessary to gather information from live chat logs, customer surveys, and more.
-All these collated data help in making the best tools to use and invest in.
+All these collated data points help in making the best tools to use and invest in.
 It gives owners the ability to allocate the proper budget for their CRO campaign.

 Sometimes, variation test results are better than the control.
 There’s an increased conversion rate due to micro-conversions, there are more form submits and blog sign-ups.
 However, this doesn’t directly imply that the macro conversions are increasing.
 Just because there are more sign-ups and traffic doesn’t mean that the revenue is also increasing.
 Others make the mistake of celebrating the micro-conversions so much that they forget the macro conversions (the revenue).

 It is well-advised to revisit the campaign and tie micro and macro conversions together.
-Small wins, micro-conversions, should be celebrated but only if it is tied to the bigger goal, the increased revenue.
+Small wins, micro-conversions, should be celebrated, but only if it is tied to the bigger goal, the increased revenue.

 There is no effective CRO campaign without accurate data.
 It’s impossible to decide which test to do or what changes to make if there’s no data available.
 With data comes reports and many team members aren’t interested in making detailed reports, more so if it has to be done daily.

-A data manager can make a good conversion campaign but a CRO specialist can make it even better.
+A data manager can make a good conversion campaign, but a CRO specialist can make it even better.
 CRO agencies ensure that all the aspects of the conversion rate work as planned.
 They generate ideas to develop the elements of the websites, they evaluate the idea, and they use several variations and tests.
 Small businesses and start-ups choose to outsource a CRO agency than build an in-house team.